AliAwwad/laravel-model-attributes/README.md

 ### To-Do
 - [ ] return Model custom methods
 - [ ] find Model by `use App\Class` statement (to break free from pluralize model name to get table name)
+- [ ] Apply to other database types

 ### Maybe